Doerman family murders

-Mass shooting and familicide in Ohio, U.S.
+2023 familicide in Ohio, U.S.

 On June 15, 2023, in Monroe Township, Clermont County, Ohio, United States, Clayton, Hunter, and Chase Doerman (ages seven, four and three respectively) were shot and killed at their home.
 The 34-year-old wife of the perpetrator was injured in the attack, and her daughter (the perpetrator's stepdaughter) was held at gunpoint but escaped.

 Police arrived and arrested 32-year-old Chad Doerman, the father of the three victims, and charged him with murder, felonious assault, and kidnapping.
 Doerman pleaded not guilty on June 23.

 On August 2, 2024, Doerman pleaded guilty to three counts of aggravated murder and two counts of felonious assault as part of a plea agreement that allowed him to avoid the death penalty.
 He was sentenced to three consecutive life sentences without the possibility of parole.

 Events

 According to the bill of particulars, on June 15, 2023, Chad Doerman returned home early from work and requested his three sons, Clayton, Hunter, and Chase, and his wife, Laura, join him in the primary bedroom for a nap.
-Sometime after they had lain down on the bed, Doerman opened his gun safe and retrieved a Marlin Model 70HC .22 rifle.
+Sometime after they had laid down on the bed, Doerman opened his gun safe and retrieved a Marlin Model 70HC .22 rifle.
 Doerman shot Hunter twice, killing him.
 Laura began trying to help Hunter while telling the other two sons to run.

 The 14-year-old stepdaughter, Alexis, who had been watching television, had entered the bedroom and witnessed the first shots.
 She ran after Clayton, telling him to keep running.
 Doerman chased him into a nearby field, shot him from behind, and then again point-blank in the head.
 Doerman carried Clayton's body back to the house's yard.

 Alexis reentered the house, picked up Chase, and escaped to the road.
 Doerman followed her and aimed the rifle at her, telling her to put Chase down.
 He tried to fire but was out of ammunition.
 Chase ran to his mother, who was now outside in the yard trying to render aid to Clayton.
 Alexis got away and informed a passerby what her stepfather was doing before continuing to run towards the nearby Monroe Township Fire Department.

 Doerman went inside and carried Hunter's body outside, laying him in the yard.
 He tried to wrestle Chase from Laura, reportedly biting her in the process.
 When she managed to grab the rifle, Doerman fired, shooting Laura in the thumb.
 She dropped Chase, whom Doerman then shot in the head.
 In total, he had discharged the rifle 9 times.
 Doerman laid Chase's body down next to his brothers and sat on the side stoop of the house, watching as Laura tried to resuscitate the boys, until police arrived at 4:25 p.m.

 Upon their arrival, the police instructed Doerman to show his hands and walk towards them, but Doerman disobeyed and remained sitting.
 Subsequently, officers approached him and took him into custody at 4:27 p.m.